eightween/dcswd/docs/lua.quickstart.rst

 ===============

 .. note::
-    This contents of this page are from the *`Beginners Guide to Systems Coding`_*.
+    This contents of this page are from the `Beginners Guide to Systems Coding`_.

-.. _Beginners Guide to Systems Coding: https://bgsc.rtfd.io/

 Setting up the project
 ----------------------